AdityaBhatt3010/API-Testing/README.md

 # API Testing Documentation

 ## Overview
-This document provides an overview of API testing performed using Postman.
-It includes various test cases with relevant screenshots.
+This document outlines the API testing process conducted using Postman.
+It includes a structured set of test cases to evaluate the API’s functionality, authentication, and response handling.

-### Introduction
-This API testing documentation demonstrates various test cases executed in Postman, covering authentication, data retrieval, order management, and response validation.

 ## Postman Collection
 The API testing was conducted using the Postman collection found in `API_Testing.postman_collection.json`.
 Import this collection into Postman to replicate the tests.